 As of January 1, 2009 the Ministry of Children and Youth Services selected the agency to assume mental health service delivery for infants, children, youth and families in Elgin County as well, at which point we welcomed a St. Thomas office into our support network.
 In February of 2009, we proudly reintroduced ourselves to both communities as Oxford-Elgin Child & Youth Centre (OECYC).

-Today, Wellkin – renamed in 2018 to reflect our focus on family and wellness – continues to deliver child and youth mental health care in four locations across Oxford and Elgin county, including its original Woodstock and St. Thomas locations, plus a satellite office in Tillsonburg at 1 Library Lane and in Ingersoll at the Fusion Centre (Thames Centre), 122 Thames Street.
+Today, Wellkin – renamed in 2018 to reflect our focus on family and wellness – continues to deliver infant, child and youth mental health care in four locations across Oxford and Elgin county, including its original Woodstock and St. Thomas locations, plus a satellite office in Tillsonburg at 1 Library Lane and in Ingersoll at the Fusion Centre (Thames Centre), 122 Thames Street.
 Our agency is a non-profit and registered charity, governed by a volunteer twelve member Board of Directors.

-Modelled off of youth engagement best practices and aligned with the quality standards for youth engagement, the Youth Engagement Advisory (YEA) is a group of youth (aged 13-25) who work alongside Wellkin’s youth engagement facilitators.
+Modelled off of youth engagement best practices and aligned with the quality standards for youth engagement, the Youth Engagement Advisory (YEA) is a group of youth (aged 13-25) who work alongside Wellkin’s Youth Engagement Facilitators.

 Learn more about the YEA’s role and successes here:

 Wellkin strives to have a positive impact on youth by: